robocorp/robotframework-lsp/robotframework-ls/docs/config.md

 - `robot.codeFormatter`: used to configure the code-formatter to be used.

+- `robot.flowExplorerTheme`: used to configure the Robot Flow Explorer theme to be used.

 - `robot.codeLens.enable`: used to configure whether code-lenses should be shown.
       Code lenses available are:
           - Run/Debug (to run or debug a Test/Task)